 Breakfast Babble is ED’s own little space on the interwebs where we gather to discuss ideas and get pumped up (or not) for the day.
 We judge things too.
 Sometimes.
 Always.
 Whatever, call it catharsis and join in people.

-Welcome back to our weekly babble session on Sunday mornings.
+Welcome back to our weekly babble session on the mornings.
 It’s one of the days when I am busy ruminating on that one thing that has become a sensation among various DU colleges- College Societies!

 Delhi University has always been an eye-catcher being the Central University.